TulshiDas39/AES_Encryptor/README.md

 **Clone and run for a quick way to see Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.
+This is a windows application based on the Electron and C++ .

 **Use this app along with the [Electron API Demos](https://electronjs.org/#get-started) app for API code examples to help you get started.**